Utartizan/Utartizan/README.md

 ![Hello Gif](https://media1.tenor.com/m/BbZnw0Mc1mUAAAAd/crow-smart.gif)

 My name is Ubayd Knight.
-I'm an **Accounting & Economics final-year student at the University of Huddersfield**, attempting to make something big from my passion in data science, machine learning, and financial analysis.
-What you see here is a start to my (hopefully) wonderful journey heading into the ultra-competitive industry of Data Science.
-Here's a glimpse into what I'm all about:
+I'm an **Accounting & Economics final-year student at the University of Huddersfield**, attempting to make something big from my passion in data science, machine learning, and analysis.

+Therefore, what you see here is solely the result of a combination of utmost interest and uncapped passion of everything related to code and data.

+Here's a glimpse into my journey heading into the ultra-competitive industry of Data Science:

 ---